-Students learn to talk about their hobbies and leisure activities, express their interests and state how often they do these activities.
-They learn to contrast habits with special occasions and practise the difference in pronunciation of è and é.
+Students learn to talk about where they live and leisure activities, express their interests and state how often they do these activities.
+They learn to contrast habits with special occasions.
 In addition, students learn to ask and give directions and organise to meet up with friends in town.
-They learn to talk about where they live and exchange phone numbers, using numbers from 70 onwards.